fairfood

 Inclusive volunteering, in practice — not just on the website.

 We modify tasks, allow support people to come along, and welcome groups like the Young Onset Dementia Collective every Monday.
-Tell us what you need on the form.
+We arrange these sessions directly with your group — tell us what you need when you get in touch.
 There’s nearly always a way.

 Pātai